-Marine paints are the paints that are painted on various parts of the ship to extend its service life and meet the special requirements.
+Marine paints from FUXI Coatings are the paints that are painted on various parts of the ship to extend its service life and meet the special requirements.

 Marine paints are a series of paints such as ship primer, ship bottom anti-rust paint, antifouling paint, boot topping paint, hull and superstructure paint, various cabin paints, ballast water tank paint, oil tank paint, drinking water tank paint and dry cargo hold paint.